cosmos/cosmos-sdk/simapp/README.md

 ---
-order: false
+sidebar_position: 1
 ---

-# simapp
+# `SimApp`

-simapp is an application built using the Cosmos SDK for testing and educational purposes.
+`SimApp` is an application built using the Cosmos SDK for testing and educational purposes.

 ## Running testnets with `simd`